 - CEU’s are available upon request

-- Participants will prepare for each week’s instructor training class by:
+- This is course is a significant investment of time.
+In addition to weekly classes, participants will need to prepare for each week’s instructor training class by:

 - engaging in daily mindfulness practices from Finding Peace in a Frantic World (FPFW)

-- meeting with a classmate weekly via Zoom to practice facilitating FPFW meditations (1-hour)
+- meeting with a classmate weekly online or in-person to practice facilitating FPFW meditations (1 – 1.5 hr/week)

-- Participants are encouraged to attend a weekend or longer silent mindfulness retreat every year to support the building of a strong foundation of practice to support teaching.
+- Participants are encouraged to attend mindfulness retreats every year to support the building of a strong foundation of practice to support teaching.
 Retreat options can be found at these locations: Insight Chicago, IMS, and Spirit Rock.

 Email questions to Dr. Christopher Menard at Cmenard@illinois.edu